• fine arts header

 Philip Flynn serves as the Fine Arts Director of Music Programs for North East ISD.
 Prior to his appointment, he served six years as the assistant and six years as the head band director at James Madison High School from 2007 to 2019.
 Mr. Flynn’s duties included conducting the Honors Wind Ensemble, directing the 300-member Mighty Maverick Marching Band, collaborating with the orchestra and choir programs to conduct the school musical, and much more.
 In his twelve years at Madison, the band grew from 180 students in 2007 to over 320 students in 2019.
 Mr. Flynn is a native of San Antonio, TX, where he graduated from William Howard Taft H.S.
 He attended Texas Tech University where he performed in numerous ensembles, including the 400-member Goin’ Band from Raiderland, a Tuba/ Euphonium ensemble that performed at the ITEC International Tuba Conference, and the Texas Tech Men’s Choir where he was fortunate to sing for President George Bush in 2003.
 He received a Bachelor’s degree in Music and also graduated Summa Cum Laude with his Master’s degree in Music Education from Texas Tech University.
 In 2005, Mr. Flynn held the title of Drum Major for the marching band and was voted as the Outstanding Bandsman for the 2005 season.

-Mr. Flynn currently writes marching drill and designs halftime shows for the Blinn College "Buccaneer Band" in Brenham, TX, the University of Arkansas "Razorback Marching Band", the University of Texas "Longhorn Band", the Texas Tech University "Goin' Band from Raiderland", and other high school bands across Texas.
+Mr. Flynn currently writes marching drill and designs halftime shows for the Texas Tech University "Goin' Band from Raiderland," the Blinn College "Buccaneer Band" in Brenham, TX, the University of Arkansas "Razorback Marching Band", and other high school bands across Texas.
 Each year, he serves on the Fiesta Band Festival Committee where he works closely with Fine Arts Directors and Music Supervisors from around the city to plan and coordinate a performance of 5,000+ San Antonio-area band students each April.
 From 2006-2019 he served as administrator and activities coordinator for the Texas Tech University Band and Orchestra Camp, one of the largest music camps in the country.
 The camp serves students from around the country and provides numerous ensembles, elective courses, and evening activities for the 700+ student campers every year.

 Mr. Flynn spent four years marching in Drum Corps International.
 He spent two years with Revolution Drum and Bugle Corps from San Antonio, TX where he was a part of the 2002 Division 3 World Champion corps.
 He then spent two years marching with the World Class Finalists, Boston Crusaders Drum and Bugle Corps from Boston, MA.
 Later, he spent two years serving as assistant tour director and teaching brass sectionals for the Crossmen Drum and Bugle Corps in 2007 and 2008.
 In 2013, he served as the brass/ visual caption head for the Guardians Drum and Bugle Corps from Seguin, TX.
-His wife, Shelly Flynn, is the dance team director at Madison High School, and they have two children, Riley and Jack.
+He and his wife, Shelly, are proud parents of two NEISD Fine Arts students, Riley and Jack.

 Joseph Johnson